BlocProtocol/BLOC-wiki/docs/about/TRAAKX.md

 Every service or products to buy/sell from the TRAAKX community will be available in the cryptocurrency BLOC only.

 TRAAKX is the first social network dedicated to athletes and sports men.
 Share your training session on TRAAKX, follow the pros and their advices, improve your skills, get instant access to all your runs, a worldwide rank and many more in our application that you will be able to download for free on the App Store and Google Play Store.

+## TRAAKX Custom Hardware

+Having so much data from a GoPro is cool but the sensors used on the GoPro are not accurate enough to be able to analize a complete run, specially if you are using it on the water.
+The GPS takes a lot of time to calibrate and can sometime gives bad data until it found the correct calibration.

+Traakx is a device which is able to record movement and position in multiple axes.
+All this is done using a micro controller which gathers data from the sensors and stores it on a micro SD card in order to communicate over wifi and send the data for analysis procedures to the TRAAKX server and then receive the extracted data and display them in a graphical user interface.

 ## **How does it look in real life ?**